 Presentation Format

 After the kick-off event, you’ll form your team and spend one week developing your idea.
-At the presentation event, each team will first pitch their idea in a short elevator pitch (max 2 minutes).
+At the presentation event, each team will have ten minutes to present their idea.
 To ensure fairness and maintain the schedule, a bell will indicate when your time is up.
-We’ll provide a standardized PowerPoint template to include key points for this initial round.
+The jury will then have an opportunity to ask questions about your idea, and your responses will be included in the overall assessment of your pitch.

 Language